"I Use ChatGPT to Humanize My Words": Affordances and Risks of ChatGPT to Autistic Users: DISCUSSION FUTURE WORK

 \section{DISCUSSION \& FUTURE WORK}

 For autistic users, ChatGPT serves as cognitive scaffolding, but this affordance comes at a price.
-Our analysis shows a double-edged dynamic shaped by three trade-offs, which we unpack in the remainder of this section: First, our findings indicate that users bypassed executive task hurdles by dumping raw, unstructured input into ChatGPT to generate coherent outputs (Section \ref{sec:exec_tasks}).
-While prior work characterizes these interactions as liberating for navigating daily chores \cite{choi2024unlock, jang2024s}, we argue that this reliance risks creating over-reliance or dependency.
-By systematically outsourcing the executive labor of planning and structuring, ChatGPT removes the productive struggle required to maintain cognitive skills.
+Building on prior work showing how autistic users enact digital affordances for self-presentation \cite{koteyko2022autistic} but often face unintended negative consequences \cite{page2022perceiving}, our poster shows a double-edged dynamic shaped by three trade-offs.
+First, \textbf{while prior work characterizes LLM interactions as liberating for navigating daily chores \cite{choi2024unlock, jang2024s}, we argue that dumping raw input to bypass executive hurdles risks creating over-reliance.} By systematically outsourcing the executive labor of planning and structuring, ChatGPT removes the productive struggle required to maintain cognitive skills.
 This shifts autistic users' interaction from a temporary scaffold to a permanent prosthetic, potentially inducing skill atrophy if the autistic user loses the ability to initiate tasks without algorithmic assistance.

-Second, relying on ChatGPT as a tonal translator effectively automates masking, prioritizing neurotypical professional norms over authentic autistic expression (Section \ref{sec:translator}), and reducing the anxiety of misunderstanding by filtering out perceived bluntness.
+Second, \textbf{relying on ChatGPT as a tonal translator automates masking.} While recent LLM tools aim to balance communication assistance with autistic users' autonomy \cite{haroon2024twips}, our findings show that everyday ChatGPT use prioritizes neurotypical professional norms over authentic autistic expression.
 We characterize this dynamic as an LLM-specific manifestation of the ``online authenticity paradox'' \cite{10.1145/3479567}: while structural constraints force users to adopt ChatGPT's standardized voice to achieve social fluency, this compliance comes at the cost of self-alienation.
 This creates a risk of identity displacement, where users feel their distinct behavioral and linguistic patterns are hollowed out by the model's normative outputs (Section \ref{sec:auto_masking}).
 Thus, ChatGPT does not simply facilitate communication; it reconfigures authenticity by shifting self-presentation from self-authorship to automated masking.
 This not only extends the psychological costs of camouflaging described by Hull et al. \cite{hull2017putting} into technological settings but also exacts a higher cost by reinforcing the erasure of the neurodivergent self.
+Additionally, automated masking is not just a user-side coping strategy; it can be an emergent result of the bias paradox \cite{park2025autistic}, where the model's ``inclusive'' tone coexists with norm-enforcing language patterns learned from dominant and ableist data.